The PPI Team

 Jennifer Summers, Policy Research & Admin Officer

 Jennifer Summers is the Policy Research and Admin Officer, assisting the research team, the Head of Finance and Operations, and the Head of Membership and External Engagement.
-She is currently restructuring the Pensions Primer and working on a Briefing Note around behavioural economics.
+Jennifer restructured the Pensions Primer and is currently working on a Briefing Note around behavioural economics.

 Prior to joining the PPI in September 2015, Jennifer achieved a first class BSc (Hons) Developmental Psychology degree from University of South Wales in 2014, being awarded the Welsh Branch British Psychological Society Prize for the Best Final Year Dissertation.
 She also completed a MSc Gerontology degree from King’s College London in 2015.

 Hayley James, PhD Student

 Hayley James is a PhD student at University of Manchester with sponsorship from the Pensions Policy Institute.
 Her Thesis looks at the impact of automatic enrolment into workplace pensions on individual decision making, based on a qualitative research methodology.

 Hayley has a background in Economic Anthropology.
 Her main research interests concern sociological and anthropological perspectives on money and value, and how meaning is created through these tools.